LuckyHyena/DnD/tomb_of_annihilation/player_notes/list_of_items_available_for_purchase_in_Port_Nyanzaru.md

 ![Ekene-Afa](images/Merchant_Prince_Ekene-Afa.jpg)

 eh-KEE-nee AH-fah is a Chultan ex-gladiator who rose from the pits of Port Nyanzaru's Grand Coliseum to become a mercenary captain and merchant prince.
-Today, as a merchant prince Ekene-Afa has authority over all mercenary contracts involving Port Nyanzaru, as well as the sale and trade of **weapons, shields, travelling gear, rain catchers, saddles, wagons, and canoes**.
+Today, as a merchant prince Ekene-Afa regulates all legal combat in Port Nyanzaru, wields final legal authority over all mercenary contracts involving the city, and has control over the sale and trade of **weapons, shields, travelling gear, rain catchers, saddles, wagons, and canoes**.

 Ekene-Afa can be a wrathful and mercurial leader, and the people who succeed in her personal mercenary organization **The Velociraptor Company** are those that can stay calm and think quickly in the face of a suddenly-angry boss with a history of killing people for sport.
 The bulk of Port Nyanzaru's mercenaries are foreigners like the Zhentarim, however, and Ekene-Afa must also carefully and dispassionately watch and manipulate them in order to ensure the city's newly-won independence isn't threatened or undermined.
 In this task she at least has the rare boon of the full and unanimous support of the other merchant princes.

 | Item | Price | Notes |
 |-|-|-|